alancoomeynts-hub/lifesci-skills-academy/README.md

 # Code
 - Code for responsive grid from Bootstrap documents, implementation inspired by grid layout video from Boardwalk games project, modified to fit project.
+- Code for navbar from bootstrap documentation, customised for website.

 Resources: